By Gilly Carr

 The records of Fort d’Hauteville Prison showed that Guille arrived on 16 July 1942.
-He was supposed to be held at this prison until 25 October 1942, but on 19 November 1942 he was transferred to Dijon Prison.
-We do not know how long he spent there.
-Guille was then sent to Saint-Denis Internment Camp.
-We do not know when he arrived there because the camp register has not yet been located.
+He was supposed to be held at this prison until 25 October 1942, but on 19 November 1942 he was transferred briefly to Dijon Prison.
+Guille was then sent to Saint-Denis Internment Camp, arriving in November or December 1942 according to a document in The National Archives.
 Guille wrote that he was nursed back to health in Saint-Denis and that he arrived at the camp wearing the same clothes in which he left Guernsey and weighing around 6 stone.

 On 29 December 1942 he was released from Saint-Denis with Walter Nicolle.
 He was accompanied by the Feldgendarmerie of Saint-Denis as far as Granville, from where he was accompanied back to Guernsey, arriving home on 3 January 1943.